 We are very lucky to live in such a wildlife-rich area, and we are used to seeing otters in front of the caravans, roe deer on the school run and buzzards on the way to the shop!
 It is lovely to be able to share some of these experiences with our guests.

-Guests are somtimes treated to a visit by a pod of bottlenose dolphins as they pass though Cuan Sound, right under the caravan windows.
+We are sometimes treated to a visit by a pod of bottlenose dolphins as they pass though Cuan Sound, just off shore.
 Porpoises also make an appearance but neither species is predictable, so keep an eye and ear on the Sound and you may get lucky!
-The photo at the right was taken from our garden.

 Cuan Sound is also a great spot for watching seals.
-There is a local population that often hauls out on the skerries close to us, and they pass through the Sound regularly.
-They are very nosy (and sometimes noisy!) and will often hang around in front of the caravans or the ferry slipway to see what is going on.
+There is a local population that often hauls out on the skerries just South of us in the bay, and they pass through the Sound regularly.
+They are very nosy (and sometimes noisy!) and will often hang around in front of Sunnybrae or the ferry slipway to see what is going on.

 Roe, Fallow and Red deer can all be found on Luing and our surrounding islands as they swim from one to the other.

 Your window is also a good bird watching spot as there is a steady flow of birds coming in and out of the Sound on their way to the open sea to feed.
 Much of the year the species are mainly gulls, shags and cormorants but autumn sees rafts of juvenile razor bills and guillemots coming into the Sound.
 During more stormy conditions we also see gannets dive-bombing in the relatively sheltered waters of the Sound.

 Much of the island is grazed, but there are areas of wet grassland, bog and native woodland as well.
 We see a variety of bird species from the more common garden species to those of grassland such as skylarks, and those of more wild terrain, including hen harriers.
 We also have a good range of waders, wildfowl and shore birds, plus the more sea-going species such as gannets and the occasional diver during winter months.